cloud-elements/devportal/docs/guides/formulas/firstFormula.md

 In order to go about creating formulas and formula instances via the API, please reference our "API Docs" section on the right side panel.

-> **PROTIP:** An easy way to get started using the APIs is to create a formula using the UI and then "Export" it via the Console UI.
+> **PROTIP:** An easy way to get started using the APIs is to create a formula using the UI and then "Export" it via <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ce-ui}}">Cloud Elements</a>.
 This simply downloads the JSON representation of that formula and you can then go about manipulating and using that JSON in our platform formula APIs.

 > **NOTE:** The platform formula APIs show a sub-resource of a formula called `configuration`.
 This is what we call "Variables" throughout our documentation and in the Formula Builder UI.